dani0303/Project/README.md

 Create an app to make a todo list from the terminal to a cloud

 Create a terminal application to run a DOS attack on a FreeBSD server running SMTP

+Create program to grab a picture on line and turn it into ascii art